Vivian Johnson: Shore Nightclub Queen

 As to politics: her father was, Abram O. Johnson (mayor from 1917 to 1926 and 1937 to 1945) and her brother was, Sidney B. Johnson (mayor from 1949 to 1978).
 Combined the two men were elected to 12 terms as the borough’s chief executive.
 So politically dominate were the Johnson men, that one of them would hold an elective office in Monmouth Beach from 1906 to 1997.
 They also ran the family business the Monmouth Beach Cold Storage from 1912 to 1977.

 Finally, there’s Maude W. Johnson — wife of A.O. and mother to Vivian and Sidney — who was no slouch herself.
-A Red Bank native, before her death in July 1959 at age 80 she was part-owner of the family cold storage business and was also the borough’s tax assessor from 1933 to 1945.
+A Red Bank native, before her death in July 1959 at age 80 she was part-owner of the family cold storage business and was also served as the borough’s tax assessor from 1933 to 1945.

 • Monmouth Beach Politics: J & J Style — HERE